-Both biotech and pharmaceutical companies can produce medicines and treatments for disease, so an investor could be forgiven for confusing the two.
-Yet the industries have some distinct differences.
+Both biotech and pharmaceutical companies can produce medicines and treatments for disease, but the industries have distinct differences that investors should understand (especially for those interested in active investing).
 Here’s an overview:

-Portions of pharmaceutical companies may also focus on biotech.
+Some pharmaceutical companies may include divisions that also focus on biotech.
 However as a whole, these companies may not be viewed as strictly biotech companies, because this sector is not their main source of revenue.

 Investors may also encounter the term “biopharmaceuticals,” which can refer to the drugs produced by biotech processes.
 For example, a biotech process known as biosynthesis can produce chemicals — including some medicines — inside cells with the aid of multiple enzymatic reactions.